 This reservoir on Windham’s northern boundary provides drinking water for Willimantic and controls flooding in the Thames River watershed.

 Mansfield Hollow Lake was created at the turn of the 1950s and the dam site has been listed on the National Register of Historic Places since 2003.
-Mansfield Hollow State Park is on the western shore, and has trails for hiking, mountain biking and cross-country skiing.
+The State Park is on the western shore, and has trails for hiking, mountain biking and cross-country skiing.

-You can pick up the Nipmuck Trail here, which courses through Mansfield’s wilderness for 35 miles.
+My recommendation for a longer adventure is the Nipmuck Trail, which courses through Mansfield’s wilderness for 35 miles.